-Visiting congress after receiving a 2002 Tibbetts' Award for commercialization of technology.
+Visiting congress after receiving a 2002 Tibbetts' Award for technology commercialization.
 (Pictured L to R: Richard Weber, former Illinois Senator Mark Kirk, Mary Weber, Paul Nordine)

 Rick Weber, Founder & President

 Rick Weber develops materials processing technologies and high value add materials with a focus on liquids, glasses, and non-equilibrium products.
-These materials include functional photonic and geological glasses, amorphous pharmaceuticals, and nuclear materials.
+These materials include functional photonic and geological glasses, and organic materials.
 He has had commercial success with three small businesses as a founder or key staff member.
 He formed MDI in 2006.
-Weber also holds an Argonne Associate appointment at the Advanced Photon Source, Argonne National Laboratory.
+Weber also holds an Argonne Associate appointment at the Advanced Photon Source (APS), Argonne National Laboratory.

-Materials Development, Inc (MDI) is a materials science and R&D engineering company primarily based at the Technology Innovation Center in Evanston, Illinois.
+Materials Development, Inc (MDI) is a materials science and R&D engineering company based in Evanston, Illinois.
 MDI's focus is on containerless processing, both in developing and improving sample environment as well as making and studying novel materials.
 MDI's team consists of material scientists, physicists, and engineers and frequently collaborates with scientists at Argonne National Lab, Oak Ridge National Lab, and Brookhaven National Lab, among others.

 Prior to forming MDI in 2006, Richard Weber directed the Glass Products Division (GPD) at Containerless Research, Inc. (CRI).
 This was commercialized in 2007 when the glass technology was sold.